jonmurr96/Jonmurr.fit-/replit.md

   - `gamificationService` → `createGamificationService(userId)` - XP, streaks, badges, challenges, loot, AI usage
 - **Refactoring Pattern**: Eliminated all `this` bindings, using closure-based functions that capture `userId` from factory scope.
 Private helpers (e.g., `mapProgramFromDb`, `getMetricValue`) lifted into closure scope.
 Each service exports both factory function and default instance for backward compatibility.
 - **useUserServices Hook (Completed)**: Created custom React hook (`hooks/useUserServices.ts`) that provides authenticated, user-scoped database service instances throughout the app.
 Uses `useMemo` for stable references, includes authentication guard, and ensures all database operations use the correct user context.
+- **App.tsx Migration (Completed)**: Main App component successfully migrated to use authenticated services from useUserServices hook.
+All database operations (user profile, meals, workouts, progress tracking, meal plans) now automatically use the authenticated user's ID instead of 'default_user'.
+Protected by AppWithAuth guards that ensure App only renders when user is authenticated.
-- **Next Steps**: Update all screen components to use authenticated services from useUserServices hook, then apply Row-Level Security (RLS) policies to all 23 Supabase tables for complete multi-user data isolation.
+- **Next Steps**: Verify no child components directly import singleton services, then apply Row-Level Security (RLS) policies to all 23 Supabase tables for complete multi-user data isolation.

 ## User Preferences
 None documented yet - this is a fresh import.